 These are the surgical profiles we are looking for:

-- General surgeons with some orthopaedic and obstetric (especially C-section) surgery experience, and/or experience in trauma and war surgery
+- General surgeons with trauma experience, some orthopaedic and obstetric (especially C-section) surgery experience, and/or experience in war surgery

 - Orthopaedic surgeons with experience in war and/or trauma surgery, particularly with strong skills in external fixation

-- Plastic/reconstructive surgeons, particularly with experience in burns and facial reconstructive surgery
+- Reconstructive surgeons, particularly with experience in burns and facial reconstructive surgery

 - A valid medical licence/registration and postgraduate surgical qualifications from a relevant professional body